Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 1. Find the app key `Domain` and replace the existing value with your **Azure AD** tenant name.
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListAPI` application copied from the **Azure** Portal.

-#### Register the client app (TodoListSPA)
+### Register the client app (TodoListSPA)

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListSPA`.
-   - Under **Supported account types**, select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
+   - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:4200/`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
-1. In the app's registration screen, select **Authentication** in the menu.
-   - If you don't have a platform added, select **Add a platform** and select the **Single-page application** option.
-   - In the **Implicit grant** section, check the **Access tokens** and **ID tokens** option as this sample requires the [Implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to be enabled to sign-in the user, and call an API.
-1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.
    - In the list of APIs, select the API `TodoListAPI`.
    - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

-##### Configure the  client app (TodoListSPA) to use your app registration
+#### Configure the  client app (TodoListSPA) to use your app registration

 Open the project in your IDE to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `TodoListSPA\src\app\app-config.json` file
+1. Open the `TodoListSPA\src\app\auth-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
-1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
+1. Find the app key `redirectUri` and replace the existing value with the base address of the `TodoListSPA` project (by default `http://localhost:4200/`).
-1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
+1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the `TodoListSPA` project (by default `http://localhost:4200/`).
-1. Find the app key `resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist`).
+1. Find the app key `resourceUri` and replace the existing value with the base address of the `TodoListAPI` project (by default `https://localhost:44351/api/todolist`).
 1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.

-### Run the sample
+## Run the sample

 Using a command line interface such as VS Code integrated terminal, locate the application directory.
 Then: